mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 NAME                           READY     STATUS    RESTARTS   AGE       IP            NODE multi-nginx-1080823233-17vc3   1/1       Running   0          11m       172.17.0.12   minikube
 ```
 Remember that we are using minikube as one node cluster.
-If we were using a cluster with multiple nodes K8 would have assigned the pod to any of the nondes available depending on assignment policies or resource quotas.
+If we were using a cluster with multiple nodes K8 would have assigned the pod to any of the nodes available depending on assignment policies or resource quotas.

 Before we continue, we will remove all the pods we created using the deployment feature
 The outcome of executing run commands with previous examples was the K8 also created a "Deployment" for each of them.